 As a school staff, we do understand the importance of phone communication between parents and students before and after school.
-Cell phones that are brought to school must be turned off and stored in a backpack, prior to entering the building.
+Cell phones that are brought to school must be turned off when entering the property and stored in a backpack.
 They shall not be in pockets of clothing or in desks.
-Cell phones must be stored in backpacks and are not permitted to be brought out at any point during the school day.
+Cell phones must be stored in backpacks and are not permitted to be brought out at any point during the school day (unless invited to by their teacher for an educational purpose).
 This is solely the responsibility of the student possessing the phone.
-After school, they may be turned on and used outside of the school building.
+After school, they may be turned on and used outside of the school property.
 Cell phones are not to be removed from backpacks or used in hallways, rooms of any kind, foyers or anywhere within the school building.
-Exceptions include teachers who use platforms such as FreshGrade in their classes.

 We understand that there may be times when parents need to immediately contact their children.
 At McGirr it is always possible for parents to communicate with their children in an emergency, via the main office.
+(Non-emergency: info.mg@sd68.bc.ca along with your child's first and last name and teacher)

-McGirr Elementary is not responsible for any electronic device that ends up at school and will not investigate one that is lost, stolen, or damaged while on school property, as no such items should be on site.
+The school is not responsible for any electronic device that ends up at school and will not investigate one that is lost, stolen, or damaged while on school property.